-- Select the Change User Password item and press < Enter>. - On the password box that appears, type a password composed of at least six letters and/or numbers, then press <Enter>. - 3.
+- Select the Change User Password item and press < Enter>. - From the password box, type a password composed of at least six letters and/or numbers, then press <Enter>. - 3.
 Confirm the password when prompted.

-The message "Password Installed" appears after you set your password successfully.
+The message Password Installed appears after you set your password successfully.

-To change the user password, follow the same steps as in setting a user password.
+To change the user password, follow the same steps in setting a user password.